When my daughter was 12-years-old, she came home proudly holding broken blocks of wood. She held them like prize plaques, one in each hand.

 Playing sports helps the body widen its range of personal expressions and identities.
 There are more good reasons to support public sports programs for girls.
 When girls are allowed to compete equally with boys in sports, their self-esteem seems to gain ground.
 Fathers should not hesitate to make sure their daughters’ confidence increases.
 In the 1920s, my mother caused a scandal in high school by playing sports in Pyongyang.
 Her long Korean skirt got a little in the way, but she chased a ball around the courts with the boys.
 Swimming in the river was also on her list of after-school activities.
 Her confidence to pursue these interests got a boost when my grandfather publicly supported her “tomboy” behavior.

-I’m not suggesting that girls should fight their way through a hockey match or take up violent sports like boxing just to prove their worth.
+I’m not suggesting that girls should fight their way through a hockey match or take up violent sports just to prove their worth.
 Emulating these “masculine” behaviors are low on my list of what sports should teach girls.
-However, many lessons like team playing, leadership and discipline are invaluable life skills.
-Research shows that sports can help girls feel more secure about their bodies–mostly because when playing they are evaluated for how they perform, not just how they look.
+However, sports teach invaluable life skills and lessons, like team playing, leadership and discipline.
+Sports can help girls feel more secure about their bodies, because they are evaluated on how they perform, not how they look.

 Courage is another character trait that a challenging physical activity can contribute to positive self-image to girls.
 Many children who study Taekwondo can’t strike the wood (or a brick) forcefully enough because of a natural childlike fear of self-inflicted injury.
 As my daughter overcame her apprehension, she pushed herself into the unknown.
 She took an important step forward to improving her self-esteem.
 That gave her a high score in my books for sportsmanship.